SaaS Board Deck Template, Tips, and How to Prepare Your Own

 4. Mention Administrative Changes If Necessary

-The administrative section of a board deck typically revolves around option pool data.
+The administrative section of a board deck typically revolves around your employee stock ownership plan (ESOP) and relevant data.
 In most cases, you can communicate this information through digital documents or one-off discussions well before the board meeting.

 However, you may want to include a 10-minute discussion of administrative matters if you expect major changes to options you’re distributing.
 You may need to discuss this topic in your board meeting when you’re considering another round of venture capital or otherwise evaluating potential investors.